 A reliable professional will always be more than willing to show off their best work and give references.
 If they brush off your request then this may be a sign they have no good references.
-With that being said, new builders especially may struggle to provide this, but even if newly employed, they should be happy to provide the experience of projects they have been a part of.

 3. Very Cheap Quote, Quick time scale?

 If something sounds too good to be true it generally is.
 Quotes will vary from firm to firm, but always get at least 3 quotes.
 Sometimes a very cheap quote could mean they are not experienced enough to give accurate figures.

 4. No Contract?